rootinthemood/yt-notify/README.md

 ```

 ## Update
 Update to a new version?
-Follow Install again.
-All your settings will be saved.
+Remove settings.ini in install folder and follow Install again.
+All your videos will be saved.

 Tested on Linux